-Summer is nearly at an end there’s a slight crispness to the air.
+Summer is nearly at an end and there’s a slight crispness to the air.
 The cool evenings are making me crave a nice warm soup; nothing heavy, but a nice, light, brothy bowl with just a little kick.
-This recipe couldn’t be made of simpler ingredients, but the resulting flavor is robust, zesty, and complex.
+This chicken poblano soup couldn’t be made of simpler ingredients, but the resulting flavor is robust, zesty, and complex.
 It’s thoroughly satisfying, but still easy on the waistline at only about 125 calories per serving (it makes 8 servings).
 With a low calorie count like that, you can afford to top it off some cool, diced avocado, a sprinkle of cheese, or some crunchy tortilla strips.

 Here’s what you’ll need: